 God, indeed, gives us indications of His assistance and existence through the Bible.
 That’s why we should put our attention on the Holy Bible and study God’s Word, which will provide us with the most insight into God’s will for our lives.

 In connection with this, the New Testament authors cited Old Testament verses to support and prove their beliefs: Jesus Christ uses Deuteronomy 8:3 when tempted by Satan in Matthew 4:4.
-Also, Paul states in Romans 3:10, quoting Psalm 53:3, “There is none righteous, no, not one.”
-While in 1 Peter 2:6, Peter explains that Jesus Christ is the cornerstone by referencing Isaiah 28:16.
+Also, Paul states in Romans 3:10, quoting Psalm 53:3, “There is none righteous, no, not one,” while in 1 Peter 2:6, Peter explains that Jesus Christ is the cornerstone by referencing Isaiah 28:16.

 4 Things We Will See When God Is Sending Us A Sign

-Whatever we hear will come true if God truly spoke to us, since God never tells lies (Titus 1:2).
+Whatever we hear will come true if God truly speaks to us, since God never tells lies (Titus 1:2).
 So if God says and declares something, it will always happen because His word is unbreakable.

 2. The Sign Connects With What We Have Asked God